Quick Guide: Connect

 9 | COMMUNICATE OPTIONS TO PARENTS AND STUDENTS

 No matter the path you choose, it’s crucial to communicate the options.
 In the same survey at LA Unified, 41% of the families surveyed without broadband access did not know about the low-cost internet options available.

 Since families that need connectivity the most in your school district may not have easy access to email or the web, consider communicating through the mail or in-person options.
 Food distribution programs are considered essential services in many areas, creating an opportunity to share additional school district and technology news with families.

 There are many ways to connect your students to the Internet during COVID-19 and begin to close the homework gap in the long term.
-Focus on assessing your community’s needs, researching available options, and clearly communicating options to ensure your students and families have the access they need to successfully continue learning.
+Focus on assessing your community’s needs, researching available options, procuring solutions where possible, and clearly communicating options to ensure your students and families have the access they need to successfully continue learning.